 Default delivery via provider agency data portals.

-Media data delivery coordinated via workshops (i.e. SilvaCarbon, FAO) where possible
+Media data delivery coordinated via workshops (i.e. SilvaCarbon, FAO) where possible.

-Development of training and capacity building to support country needs for data discovery and access (in cooperation with MGD?)
+Development of training and capacity building to support country needs for data discovery and access in cooperation with the MGD component where possible.

 Integration of space data within the GFOI Methods and Guidance

 Tasks:

-SDCG-9 discussion on interaction between MGD Portal and MGD 2.0 and the SDCG tools and services.
-[Feb 2016].
+Ongoing discussion and interaction with the MGD component, including inputs on the REDDCompass portal and future MGD revisions and the SDCG tools and services.
+[2017-2019].

-Finalisation of derivations of GFOI standard products and reflection in the MGD [2016].
+Finalisation of derivations of GFOI standard products and reflection in the MGD [complete].

 Conclude pilots investigating fundamental issues around the provision of cloud computing